-Bus Eireann and Local Link provide a valuable bus service to Whitegate.
-This service provides a valuable alternative to the private car for local residents and encourages a modal shift to a more sustainable transport option.
+Bus Eireann and Local Link TFI Local Link Limerick Clare provide a valuable bus services to Whitegate.
+This service provides an valuable alternative to the private car for local residents and encourages a modal shift to a more sustainable transport option.
+The TFI Local Link Limerick Clare services include the C2 services which link to Scarriff and Killaloe each day from Monday to Friday and the C1 service (serving Whitegate, Feakle, Scarriff, Tulla and Ennis) on Saturdays.